-Students moving into Year 11 will need a C result or higher in Year 10 Music.
+Students moving into Year 11 will need a C result or higher in Year 10 Music or equivalent practical experience.
 Students should be committed to working in the art form as both an artist and audience.

 What is the subject matter and what skills will I learn in this subject throughout senior school?